 - Our Women in Finance Charter target is to achieve a minimum of 25% women at Managing Director and Director level across EMEA by July 2025.
-As of January 2023, 21%\ of this population in MUS(EMEA) were women. - We have also made significant progress in increasing the Ethnicity disclosure rate of our UK population.
-As of January 2022, 53%\ of MUS(EMEA) employees have disclosed this information. - \ The Group sets and reports DEI targets and achievements on a One MUFG basis for MUS(EMEA) and MUFG Bank.
+As of January 2024, 24% of this population in MUS(EMEA) were women. - We have also made significant progress in increasing the Ethnicity disclosure rate of our UK population.
+As of January 2024, 69.8% of MUS(EMEA) employees have disclosed this information. - The Group sets and reports DEI targets and achievements on a One MUFG basis for MUS(EMEA) and MUFG Bank.
 The figures included in this report are for MUS(EMEA) only.

 Accountability for these two targets is driven through the mandatory EMEA Leadership Objective and Manager Objective.
-These metrics form part of senior manager evaluation, and contribute to their performance ratings during the year-end processes.
+These metrics form part of senior manager evaluation, and contribute to their performance ratings during the year-end review process.
 In addition, our EMEA culture dashboard captures and highlights key people metrics, including progress against our diversity metrics.

-In our 2022 Employee Survey, MUFG EMEA DEI category scored 80% favourable overall, including;
+In our 2023 Employee Survey, MUFG EMEA DEI category scored 80% favourable overall, including;

-- 83% agreed that "diverse people, values, and ideas are welcomed, and we operate by embracing each other's differences and characteristics." - 81% agreed that you "see active steps being taken to enhance inclusion, equity and diversity." - 80% agreed that "employees are treated with respect regardless of their job/title/hierarchy."
+- 85% agreed that "diverse people, values, and ideas are respected and embraced." - 82% agreed they "see active steps being taken to enhance inclusion, equity and diversity." - 80% agreed that "employees are treated with respect regardless of their job/title/hierarchy." - 75% agreed their "working schedule allows sufficient flexibility to meet personal/family needs".